 What is an inverted bob, anyway?
-What sets it apart from a classic A-line bob, for instance?
-The main difference lies in the actual technique used for achieving this style.
-If you’re wondering how an inverted bob is cut, know that it’s all about stacked layers at the back, and slightly curved lines extending towards the front.
-You can even let your frontal strands reach the shoulder length, for an ultra-dramatic statement.
+What sets it apart from a classic A-line bob is the actual technique used for achieving this style.
+An inverted bob is all about stacked layers at the back, and slightly curved lines extending toward the front.
+You can even let your frontal strands reach the shoulder length for an ultra-dramatic statement.

 The curved horseshoe shape of the nape area makes this kind of bob stand out from its counterparts.
 Speaking of terms, an inverted bob and a graduated bob are the same things.
 Now, here is the curated list of the best examples!

 We were particularly keen on showing you this inverted bob from the back, because we love how simple it is to style.
 Go messy chic, add a pea-sized dose of texturizer or moose for a bit of a wet look and enjoy fun days out in the sun with it!